alienatedsec/solis-ha-modbus-cloud/README.md

 Most importantly, my design doesn't disconnect the Solis cloud, and works (coexists) with your local Home Assistant integration in combination with [any Solis datalogger](https://github.com/alienatedsec/solis-ha-modbus-cloud#supported-solis-dataloggers).

+You can watch a great video from `Gordon Markus` summarising his 12-months experience and Solis inverters limitations - https://youtu.be/F7r12UjzZyU

 ## Diagram
 ![Diagram](/images/solis-ha-modbus-cloud-diagram.png)